Vitek-Lab/MSstats-dev/.github/CONTRIBUTING.md

 All changes should be made in the `.R` or `.Rmd` files rather than `.Rd` files in the `/man` directory.

-## Feature requests

-GitHub issues are meant primarily for bug requests.
-We suggest to make feature requests via the official [Google group](https://groups.google.com/forum/#!forum/msstats) of `MSstats`.

 ## Bug reports

 Bug reports can be filed in two ways: